giantswarm/crossplane-fn-network-discovery/README.md

-# function-generate-subnets
+# function-network-discovery

-A [Crossplane] Composition Function which will generate an ObserveOnly subnet object for each subnet ID found in an EKS cluster resource, then patch specific information from those objects to a field on the composite resource.

-In order to use this function as part of the [Composition], the composition must be written to use pipeline mode.
-See the documentation on [Composition functions] to better understand how this is integrated
+A [Crossplane] Composition Function for discovery of VPC architecture

+Provide this function with a VPC name, region and provider configuration to use and it will discover components of the VPC including:

+- VPC ID
+- CIDR Block
+- Additional CIDRS
+- Subnets
+- Route Tables
+- Internet Gateway
+- NAT Gateways
+- VPC Peering connections
+- Transit gateways
+- Security groups

+This information will then be patched to the status of the XR.
+To understand the structure required for the XR status, see [package/composite](./package/composite/)

 ## Composition integration